AkumaVenom/MiLita-SmartA.I-UE5-PackagedGame/README.md

 100% offline, NO internet needed to run it, it is completely local only.
 The A.I's Feature TTS Voices and Speech recognition en-us, everything running 100% offline on your PC with privacy!

-This game utilizes Cuda 12.2 GPU support and if Cuda is not detected it will fallback to use CPU.

 Features voice commands like "follow me" to get Lita to follow you and "stop following me" to get her to stop.